tidy-intelligence/r-owidapi/README.md

 #> 4 Germany     DEU       2020-12-31                                  0.0543
 ```

-Download data directly using an URL:
+Download data directly using an URL from the website:

 ``` r
 url <- paste0(